-There is a positive shift in the confidence of students in the skills of searching the internet using google, evaluating information, scoping your topic and searching keywords.
-The confidence in creating reference lists did not change.
-Whereas, the confidence for citing references and searching library online atabases shows a negative shift.
+There is a positive shift in the confidence of students in the skills of ‘Searching the Internet Using Google’, ‘Evaluating Information’, ‘Scoping your Topic’ and ‘Searching Keywords’.
+The confidence for ‘Citing References’, ‘Creating Reference Lists’ and ‘Searching Library Online Databases’ shows a negative shift.

 Confidence level of SMU students who received training in conducting overall library research tasks.